apache/incubator-graphar/spark/README.md

 Neo4j 4.4.x is the LTS version to use.
 The rest of the instructions are provided assuming Neo4j 4.4.x.

+Neo4j is required to have a pre-installed, compatible Java Virtual Machine (JVM). **For Neo4j 4.4.x, jdk11/jre11 is needed.**
+Run `java --version` to check it.

 To place Neo4j under `${HOME}`:

 ```bash